-HS 14 COVID-19 Vaccination Policy
+HS 14 COVID-19 Vaccination Policy for Employees and Alternative Supports

 The Association is dedicated to ensuring the health and safety of all people supported and their families as well as employees, volunteers and students.
-To assist in providing a safe work environment for not only its employees, volunteers and students but also the vulnerable population served, CLSMA has created this policy.
+To assist in providing a safe work environment for not only its employees, volunteers and students but also the vulnerable population served.
+CLSMA has created this policy.